Canadian Dividend Investors

 1

-1) My portfolio should be concentrated in about 10 companies.
+1) Investments should be concentrated in about ten companies.

 3) Each holding should pay a significant and growing dividend.

-4) Each holding should be a financially stable Canadian company, whose operations I am familiar with.
+4) Each holding should be a financially stable Canadian company whose operations with which I am familiar.

-5) Each holding should operate in a stable industry and dominate their industry peers.
+5) Each holding should operate in a stable industry and dominate its industry peers.

-You should develop an investing policy that reflects your unique financial situation, however the foregoing example provides a reasonable starting point.
+The foregoing list provides a reasonable starting point for most investors, but you may need to modify these guidelines to reflect your unique financial situation.
 The important point is that you have a clear policy that is written down and which you can refer to from time to time.
-You should review your investing policy and guidelines every year or so and make changes, if necessary, to accommodate any changes in your financial circumstances.
+You should review your investing policy every year and make changes, if necessary, to accommodate any changes in your financial circumstances.

 1. Squires, J.R., 1994.
 Investing Policy: An Overview. in Seminar Proceedings, Investment Policy, Tokyo, Japan, April, 1994. p.1